rvben/rumdl/README.md

 ## Rules

-For a complete list of rules and their descriptions, run `rustmark --list-rules` or visit our [documentation](docs/RULES.md).
+For a complete list of rules and their descriptions, run `rumdl --list-rules` or visit our [documentation](docs/RULES.md).

 ## Development